 - b.
-The need for "non-legal monitoring" in addition to legal monitoring: Part of the role of the tutor is to impart to the reader the best traditions of the Bar so that they may be maintained by future generations of barristers; for example, the open door rule.
-In addition, a reader must be aware of the customs and courtesies that enhance not only the reputation of the reader but the reputation of the Bar.
+The need for 'non-legal monitoring' in addition to legal monitoring: Part of the role of the tutor is to impart, to the reader, the best traditions of the Bar so that they may be maintained by future generations of barristers; for example, the open door rule.
+In addition, a reader must be aware of the customs and courtesies that enhance not only the reputation of the reader, but the reputation of the Bar.
 If the tutor becomes aware of the reader behaving in ways which may discredit the reader in the eyes of their peers or judicial officers, it is the role of the tutor to bring the matter, tactfully and promptly, to the attention of the reader. - 7.
-The COVID-19 pandemic resulted in significant changes to the way in which barristers work.
-While there has been a return to in-person hearings, certain hearings continue to be conducted using technology rather than requiring in-person appearances.
-Working from home has become more commonplace for barristers, solicitors and clients.
+The COVID-19 pandemic has resulted in significant changes to the way in which barristers work and whilst some of these changes will be temporary, others may continue indefinitely.
+Social distancing requirements may remain in place for some time, certain hearings will continue to be conducted using technology rather than requiring in person appearances and working from home will likely become more commonplace for barristers, solicitors and clients.
 The aims of the Reading Program, however, are the same, as are the responsibilities and expectations for readers and tutors.
+This guide also includes information and practical suggestions for navigating the Reading Program in light of these changes, ensuring the reader/tutor relationship remains valuable and constructive even in the face of the current challenges, and taking advantage of the new opportunities that have arisen, particularly with regard to the use of technology.